oracle-livelabs/oci/siebel-cloud-manager/setup-gitlab/setup-gitlab.md

     **Existing VCN**

-        (Choose the VCN that was previously created by the Siebel Cloud Manager stack)
+        (Choose the VCN that was previously created by the Siebel Cloud Manager stack - it should be the only option for the selected compartment)

     **Subnet Type**